The myth that kills your ability to learn

 Frequently asked questions

-Neuroplastic changes operate on different timescales depending on the mechanism involved.
-Synaptic plasticity — the strengthening of connections between neurons — begins within minutes to hours of focused practice.
-Structural plasticity, including dendrite growth and myelination, unfolds over weeks to months of sustained engagement.
-Neurogenesis in the hippocampus takes months before new neurons fully integrate into existing circuits, while functional reorganization of cortical territory can span months to years depending on intensity.
+The timeline depends on which mechanism is active.
+Synaptic strengthening begins within minutes to hours of focused practice.
+Structural changes, including dendrite growth and thickened myelin sheaths, emerge over weeks to months.
+Neurogenesis in the hippocampus takes the longest: new neurons require several months to fully integrate into existing circuits.
+Functional reorganization of cortical territory unfolds over months to years depending on intensity.
+Short bursts of practice rarely produce lasting structural change; consistent engagement over weeks converts temporary synaptic shifts into durable rewiring [2][4].

 Can adult brains rewire as well as child brains?